-- Electronic devices - Trading Cards - Dangerous items, such as knives and flammables - Toys (unless with prior approval from the teacher, specifically for "Show and Tell") - Skateboards, inline skates and student operated motorized vehicles. - Gum, candy, and animals/pets. - Animals (unless permission from principal). - Flowers, gifts and balloons cannot be delivered to students during the school day. - Exceptions to all may be made at the Principal's discretion.
+- Electronic devices - Trading Cards - Dangerous items, such as knives and flammables - Toys (unless with prior approval from the teacher, specifically for "Show and Tell") - Skateboards, inline skates and student operated motorized vehicles. - Gum and candy - Animals/pets - Flowers, gifts and balloons cannot be delivered to students during the school day.

+Exceptions to all may be made at the Principal's discretion.
 When in doubt, call the school and ask.